fbianco32/mtg-ygo-pdf-generator/README.md

 Follow the instructions in the console

 ## TODO
-Fix Voloism
+Add cut guides
-Tune margin logic
+Tune margin logic/bleed
 Center Cards
 Send requests to scryfall/ygopro in batch